Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 4. Does user “commander” exist on the server machine?
 Connect to SMTP service using netcat and check manually.

    **vrfy commander**
-550 5.1.1 <commander>: Recipient address rejected: User unknown in local recipient table
+550 5.1.1 commander: Recipient address rejected: User unknown in local recipient table